popey/snappy-docs/build-snaps/c.md

 ### Confinement

-To get started we won’t confine this application.
+To get started, we won’t [confine](/reference/confinement) this application.
 Unconfined applications, specified with `devmode`, can only be released to the hidden “edge” channel where you and other developers can install them.

 ```yaml
 confinement: devmode